Preventing Inferences through Data Dependencies on Sensitive Data: Weaker Security Model

-\extend{ \textbf{Algorithms to achieve k-percentile deniability.} In $k$-percentile deniability or simply \emph{k-den}, we quantify the leakage on the sensitive cell in a given view $\view$ and the set of instantiated data dependencies $\vDataDepSet{}$.
-The decision to hide additional cells is only made if the set of possible values inferred by the querier is larger than the given threshold ($k$).
-Stated differently, given the fan-out tree of the cuesets as selected in the full-deniability algorithm, we can \emph{prune} some of the cuesets at the first fan-out level based on this threshold.
+In $k$-percentile deniability or simply \emph{k-den}, we quantify the leakage on the sensitive cell in a given view $\view$ and the set of instantiated data dependencies $\vDataDepSet{}$.
+Unlike in \emph{full deniability}, where any inference is considered as leakage, in \emph{k-den} the decision to hide additional cells is only made if the set of possible values inferred by the querier is larger than the given threshold ($k$).
+In every iteration, the output of the inference detection algorithm could be illustrated as a tree rooted in the cell to be hidden, with cuesets forming its fan-out.
+Given this tree structure, we can \emph{prune} some of the cuesets at the first level based on the \emph{k} value.